14 Therapist-Approved Tips for Finding a Therapist You Can Trust

 Schedule a meeting

 You don’t necessarily need to say when you make the appointment that you’re “interviewing” the therapist, says Palmer.
 But, in a way, that is what you’re doing.
 Your primary mission here is to see if the therapist is the right “fit.”
 Therapy is designed to be a confidential space for you to talk freely without being judged, so you should feel at ease sitting across from them on the couch. “[Therapy] needs to be a place where people are going to be able to openly talk about everything that’s on their mind,” says Anthony Tasso, PhD, board-certified clinical psychologist in Whippany, New Jersey.
 “Therefore, it’s crucial that the therapist works to create a safe, secure environment to explore such feelings.”
 If you leave a therapy session feeling judged or ridiculed by your therapist, then it may be time to part ways and continue your search for a therapist that better fits your needs.
+If in-person sessions won’t work for you, these are the best therapy apps to consider trying.

 Set goals in the first session